 Psycho/Sociopaths: While I have grouped this pair together there is a difference between the two.
 Sociopaths are antisocial characters, often holding a disdain for humanity.
 Psychopaths are similar but with a mental unbalance, this leads them to become cold blooded killers.
 Each have little to no empathy for people or creatures.
 They make excellent villains.
 Psychopaths and sociopaths are particularly interesting because they do no transform.
 They will never become well-rounded, normal characters.

-Hopefully this article has given you a deeper understanding of character psychology.
+Hopefully this article has given you a deeper understanding of film character psychology.
 It is important to realise that the above points should not be the focus of your character, treat them as the underlying features of a character.

 Thinking of characters in this way is particularly useful when creating character relationships.
 You can pick and choose traits in a character which will make them contrast from others, creating more complex relationships.
 The characters themselves will also be richer for taking their psychology into account while creating them.